Volodymyr Nechyporuk: Political career

-Volodimir Nechiporuk (Володимир Павлович Нечипорук, born 18 January 1949) was a self-nominated candidate in the 2004 Ukrainian presidential election.
 He was a national deputy of Ukraine from 1998 till 2002 and from 2002 till 2006.
 In that last period he has been the chair of subcommittee that controls activities of law-enforcement bodies of a Committee of the Verkhovna Rada (parliament).
 He is a member of Social Democratic Party of Ukraine (United).
-He is a co-author of the Criminal Code of Ukraine.
-He was first-category participant in liquidation of consequences of the 1986 accident at the Chernobyl Nuclear Power Plant.
-From 1991 to 1993 he was a chief of the Board of social protection of workers of law-enforcement bodies at the Ministry of Ukraine.
-He is a colonel of the militia.
-In his program, he speaks in support of 7-year terms for elections of the President of Ukraine, deputies of the Parliament, and chairs of all levels.
+In his program for president, he speaks in support of 7-year terms for elections of the President of Ukraine, deputies of the Parliament, and chairs of all levels.
 He is also opposed to land sales.